-- Web Formats (HTML, CSS, Javascript, et.al.) - Potential to provide great dynamic access to data - Great for dashboard applications - Requires on-line access and availability of all assets - Results may vary by browser (HTML & CSS are not ISO standards, but rather, W3C "recommendations") - May change underneath you! - Not archival!
+- Web Formats (HTML, CSS, Javascript, et.al.)

+- Potential to provide great dynamic access to data

+- Great for dashboard applications

+- Requires on-line access and availability of all assets

+- Results may vary by browser

+(HTML & CSS are not standards,

+much less ISO standards,

+but rather, W3C "recommendations")

+- May change underneath you!

+- Not archival!